-Quarter 2 | 2018
+Quarter 3 | 2018

 The Inland Empire Business Activity Index tracks performance of the Inland Empire regional economy on a quarterly basis and is adjusted for seasonal variations.
 The composite indicator is estimated using a wide range of economic data including employment, economic output, income, real estate, and other indicators at the national, state, and metropolitan level.

-Business activity in the Inland Empire grew a steady clip during the second quarter of 2018, according to the Inland Empire Business Activity Index produced by the UC Riverside School of Business Center for Economic Forecasting and Development.
-This fell below U.S. Gross Domestic Product (GDP), which advanced by 4.1% in the second quarter of this year according to initial estimates from the U.S. Bureau of Economic Analysis.
-In year-over-year terms, Inland Empire business activity grew by 4.0% from the second quarter of 2017 through the second quarter of 2018, a faster rate of growth than U.S. GDP, where year-over-year growth stands at 2.8%.
+Business activity in the Inland Empire has advanced at a solid pace, increasing by an annualized rate of 3.2% in the third quarter of 2018, according to the Inland Empire Business Activity Index produced by the UC Riverside School of Business Center for Economic Forecasting and Development.
+This is slightly below the growth rate of U.S. Gross Domestic Product (GDP), which advanced by 3.5% during the same period.
+In year-over-year terms, business activity in the Inland Empire outstripped the nation, growing by 3.2% from the third quarter of 2017 to the third quarter of 2018, compared to a 3.0% growth rate for U.S. real GDP.

-IN FOCUS: LOGISTICS
+IN FOCUS: CONSTRUCTION